a-l-h/splunk-app-proper-alerts/doc/macros.rst

 .. note::

     This macro does its best to spot alert queries in which no index is specified.
-    While it tries to cover most cases, false positives are possible.
-In this case, :ref:`please report<Support>` so I can improve it.
-You can also :hoverxref:`whitelist<Alert whitelist lookup>` the index check for a given alert.
+    While it tries to cover most cases, false positives are always possible.
+In this case, :ref:`please report<Support>` so it can be improved.
+You can also :hoverxref:`whitelist<Alert whitelist lookup>` the index check for any given alert.

 getServiceRequest
 -----------------